kritzerenkrieg/python_minio/README.md

 * boto3
 * minio

+`pip install pyarrow`

+`pip install fastparquet`

+`pip install boto3`

+`pip install minio`

+## REMEMBER TO INSTALL MINIO AND ADD THE ENVIRONMENT VARIABLE IN PATH
+download minio (.exe if windows) and add minio directory to environment variable. check by using `minio --version` in command line. if there are any errors, please check you client credentials and url/port.

-!Please give a star/follow me if you would like to give an appreciation!
+Please give a star/follow me if you would like to give an appreciation.

+Contact me via [Whatsapp](https://wa.me/6282232768744) for support.